 Carrot cake is a true winter delight when the fresh juicy red carrot is plentiful in season.
-It is a great way to introduce carrot to kids who would not eat in it in other foods.
+It is a great way to introduce carrots to kids who would not eat them in other foods.
 This carrot bundt cake is moist and rich with nuts and raisins.
 The cake is not very dense and not as a light sponge but gives a satisfying bite full of flavors.
-The bundt shape makes it very tempting, overall the recipe is versatile and can be adapted to regular cake or even cupcake.
+The bundt shape makes it very tempting, overall the recipe is versatile and can be adapted to regular cake or even cupcakes.

 There is no absolute evidence about the origin of carrot cake but it is assumed that it evolved in Britain during medieval times from carrot pudding.
 In those days sweeteners like sugar were not easily available or very expensive.
 So, carrots were used to sweeten desserts.

-To make light carrot cake you need an airy batter.
+To make a light carrot cake you need an airy batter.
 This can be attained by beating the eggs very well until foamy.
 Secondly, you must not skip the sifting of flour.
-Lastly, adding less or no nuts and less grated carrot than mentioned in the recipe can also give you lighter texture.
-I used 1 and a half cup grated carrots, you may use just 1 cup grated carrots for lighter less dense cake.
+Lastly, adding less or no nuts and less grated carrots than mentioned in the recipe can also give you a lighter texture.
+I used 1 and a half cups of grated carrots, you may use just 1 cup grated carrots for a lighter less dense cake.

-If you like make moist carrot cake, this is a perfect recipe since brown sugar and a plentiful amount of carrots both help giving moist texture to the cake.
+If you like to make moist carrot cake, this is a perfect recipe since brown sugar and a plentiful amount of carrots both help give a moist texture to the cake.
 Another tip is that carrot cake tastes moister the second day.

 - Eggs should be room at room temperature which helps beating more air in the eggs.